Timeline of events in the deaths of three people in northern B.C.

-VANCOUVER - Three people are dead in northern B.C. and there is a major search stretching across Western Canada for two teens police say are suspects.
+Three people are dead in northern B.C. and there is a major search stretching across Western Canada for two young men police say are suspects.
 Here's a timeline of events:

-July 15 — The bodies of a man and a woman are found near a blue van on the Alaska Highway, also known as Highway 97, near Liard Hot Springs.
+July 15 — The bodies of a man and a woman are found near a blue van on the Alaska Highway, also known as Highway 97, near Liard Hot Springs, B.C.

 July 17 — RCMP say the deaths are suspicious.

-July 18 — RCMP announce Australian Lucas Fowler, 23, and American Chynna Deese, 24, are victims of a double homicide.
+July 18 — RCMP announce Australian Lucas Fowler, 23, and his 24-year-old American girlfriend, Chynna Deese, are homicide victims.
 Meanwhile, in Jade City, B.C., Kam McLeod, 19, and Bryer Schmegelsky, 18, are spotted in a store where they stopped for free coffee.
 Jade City is about 350 kilometres from where the two bodies were found.

 July 19 — Police announce the body of a man has been found two kilometres from a burned-out truck belonging to McLeod and Schmegelsky near Dease Lake, B.C.
 The two teens are missing.
 Dease Lake is about 470 kilometres from the first crime scene.

-July 21 — McLeod and Schmegelsky are spotted in Meadow Lake, Sask.
+July 21 — McLeod and Schmegelsky are spotted in Cold Lake, Alta., where a local resident, not knowing who they are, helps them free a stuck Toyota Rav 4 they are driving.
+The are also captured on security camera footage at a store in Meadow Lake, Sask.

 July 22 — Mounties say Fowler and Deese were shot.
 They release composite sketches of a man seen speaking with the couple on the highway where they were found dead and a sketch of the unidentified man found dead near the burned truck.
-Fowler's father, an Australian police inspector, pleads for the public's help in the investigation.
+Fowler's father, an Australian police inspector, pleads for public help in the investigation.
+At the same time, band constables with Tataskweyak Cree Nation at Split Lake in northern Manitoba talk with McLeod and Schmegelsky at a checkstop, unaware of who they are.
+The constables see camping gear and maps in their vehicle.

-July 23 — RCMP announce Schmegelsky and McLeod are now suspects in the three deaths.
-They release photos of the young men and a 2011 grey Toyota Rav 4 they may be driving.
-Fox Lake Cree Nation says a burned-out vehicle is found near Gillam in northern Manitoba.
+July 23 — RCMP announce Schmegelsky and McLeod are suspects in the three deaths.
+They release photos of the men and a 2011 grey Toyota Rav 4 they may have been driving.
+Fox Lake Cree Nation says a burned-out vehicle is found near Gillam, Man., about 170 kilometres east of Split Lake.
 Police search that area.

-July 24 — Manitoba RCMP confirm the burned-out vehicle near Gillam is the Toyota Rav 4 the suspects are believed to have been driving.
+July 24 — RCMP confirm the burned-out vehicle near Gillam is the Toyota Rav 4 the suspects are believed to have been driving.
+The third victim is identified as 64-year-old Leonard Dyck of Vancouver.
+He was also lecturer in the University of British Columbia's botany department.

+July 25 — Manitoba Mounties confirm two sightings of Schmegelsky and McLeod in the Gillam area.
+RCMP say the sightings, along with no reports of stolen vehicles, lead investigators to believe the suspects are still in the region.
+They say they are investigating a photograph of Nazi paraphernalia allegedly sent by Schmegelsky to another user on a video game network.
+Schmegelsky is also pictured in military fatigues brandishing an airsoft rifle and wearing a gas mask.

+July 28 — RCMP descend on York Landing, an isolated community southwest of Gillam, after it's reported the suspects were seen at the local dump.

 Commented